a-kennedy-develops/react-ts-challenges/README.md

 # React + TypeScript + Vite

 This project serves as a practice ground for mastering common React and TypeScript coding challenges at various difficulty levels.
-As you progress, you'll enhance the app's styling and organization.
+I plan to enhance the app's styling and organization as more challenges are added.

+# TODO

+[ ] Add some advanced challenges
+[ ] Style the pages to more aesthetically pleasing
+- [X] Add minimal navbar styling
+- [ ] Add better organization / styling for home page
+- [ ] Add better organization / styling for challenge pages
+[ ] Add toggleable code section for Challenge components, showcasing the code used for the solution

 ## Getting Started